 Before the player starts the sports season (Fall, Winter, Summer), student's must be registered through SportsEngine to participate in Athletics at Notre Dame Academy.
-When registering a student, there will be a one-time fee of \$90 and a waiver that must be signed online, stating the student and athlete will abide by rules, follow expectations, and understand the risks of playing contact sports.
+In registering on SportsEngine, you will sign off on a waiver.
+When registering a student, you as the parent guardian will sign off on a waiver, stating that the student and athlete will abide by rules, follow expectations, and understand the risks of playing contact sports.
+It will also explain our "Blue Card," Policy for Middle School students and will also explain the threat of concussions while playing sports, and our "Return to Play," Policy.